1. ACCOMMODATION FEES AND CONTRACTUAL RELATIONSHIP

 - any unlawful drugs or other such substances including any controlled drugs (for example, Nitrous Oxide) listed in the Misuse of Drugs Act 1971 and Psychoactive Substances Act 2016.

-- firearms, airguns, combat knives or other dangerous weapons of any sort
+- firearms, airguns, bb guns, combat knives, other dangerous weapons of any sort (in each case whether functional or not) and any imitations of the foregoing

 - gaming machines, large speakers, pool tables, juke boxes or similar such items

-- road signs, traffic cones, shopping trolleys or the like
+- road signs, traffic cones, shopping trolleys or the like.Any aforementioned items found in your flat will be classed as theft and treated as such.

 b.
-You must not use the Accommodation for any reason other than your own private residential use.
+You must not use the Study Bedroom for any reason other than your own private residential use.

 c.
 You must not gamble in the Residence.